tvtaerum/cGANs_housekeeping/README.md

 ### 1.  is there an automatic way to recover from some "mode collapse"?:
 Even with reasonable learning rates, convergence can slide into "mode collapse" and require a manual restart.
 The stream provides one way of giving intial estimates multiple but limited opportunities to halt it's slide towards mode collapse.
 The process also allows the stream to retain whatever progress it has made towards convergence.
 The screen shot below illustrates 1. recovery from "mode collapse", 2. the estimate of real and fake "accuracy", and 3. generated images from the first epoch.

-The screen shot requires some explanation:
+Before examining the screen shot which comes below, the measures used to determine when a recovery is necessary follow:
 <table style="width:100%">
   <tr> <th> Column </th>    <th> measure </th>      <th> example </th>  </tr>
   <tr> <td> 1 </td>  <td> epoch/max_epochs </td>    <td> 1/100 </td>  </tr>